hashicorp/terraform/website/source/docs/providers/aws/r/iam_server_certificate.html.markdown

 # aws\_iam\_server\_certificate

 Provides an IAM Server Certificate resource to upload Server Certificates.
-Certs uploated to IAM can easily work with other AWS services such as:
+Certs uploaded to IAM can easily work with other AWS services such as:

 - AWS Elastic Beanstalk
 - Elastic Load Balancing